 - Because of the handle’s need for a 90degrees turn, the brass ball valve requires more installation space than the alternative.

 In a nutshell, if you are looking for durability, the brass ball valve is the best option.

-On the other, if you are looking for a cheap brass valve option, then brass gate valve will do.
+On the other, if you are looking for a cheap brass valve option, then a brass gate valve will do.

 However, remember that cheap is expensive in the long run due to constant repairs.

-Note that, if you are looking to reduce water pressure, you should ask your plumber to help you install pressure regulator.
+Note that, if you are looking to reduce water pressure, you should ask your plumber to help you install a pressure regulator.

-Throttling is the process of regulating media flow through opening and closing of a barrier such as a valve.
+Throttling is the process of regulating media flow through the opening and closing of a barrier such as a valve.

 Throttling also involves regulating the pressure, temperature, and amount of fluid being passed in a pipe.